Close Menu

 As for usage, Alphabet CEO Sundar Pichai said that Google is now processing 3.2 quadrillion AI tokens monthly, up from 480 trillion in just 12 months.

-The signals indicate that AI models are not becoming commodities or being open-sourced for free or at lower prices.
+The signals suggest that AI models are not becoming commodities or being open-sourced for free or at lower prices.
 The biggest AI labs are winning, and there are no clear signs the trend is about to reverse anytime soon, especially as both OpenAI and Anthropic are reportedly gearing up for mega IPOs this year.

 In trading, people are taught to trade what the market shows them, not what they want to see.
-The same philosophy also applies to investing, and Baker appears to be recognizing the fact that AI giants will continue to capture most of the economic gains when he said, “I’m much more open-minded to that.”
+The same philosophy also applies to investing, and Baker appears to be recognizing the data that AI giants will continue to capture most of the economic gains when he said, “I’m much more open-minded to that.”

 In the AI trade, the picks-and-shovels investment thesis is gathering steam and for good reason.
 But Baker and the data suggest that investors shouldn’t count out frontier-model developers just yet.